ractodev/MovieFinder/README.md

 on different search parameters.
 The users can then create their own personal watchlist that they can turn to when they have trouble finding a good movie to watch.
-The application can also give recommendations of which website/movie theater to visit in order to watch a desired movie.
+The application can also give recommendations of which website/movie theater/provider to visit in order to watch a desired movie.

 **Link to app:**
 [https://moviefinder-kth.web.app/]